NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 **What questions should you be asking yourself?**

 - How are you protecting access to and use the AWS root account credentials?
-- How are you defining roles and responsibilites of system users to control human access to the AWS Management Console and APIs?
+- How are you defining roles and responsibilities of system users to control human access to the AWS Management Console and APIs?
-- How are you limiting automated access (such as frmo applications, scripts, or 3rd party tools or services) to AWS resources?
+- How are you limiting automated access (such as from applications, scripts, or 3rd party tools or services) to AWS resources?
 - How are you managing keys and credentials?

 ### Infrastructure Protection